 Grammy and Emmy nominated composer Philip Aaberg of Helena, Montana, is known worldwide for his compositions that evoke the spaciousness and beauty of the Western landscape.

 It was Aaberg's mother who first noticed her son's musical talent early on.
 He began playing music at age four.
-By the time he was fifteen, he traveled on the train tweleve hours one-way every two weeks from Chester to Spokane, Washington, to study with Margaret Saunders Ott, a Julliard-trained pianist and teacher who was chair of the piano department at Whitmorth College.
+By the time he was fifteen, he traveled on the train tweleve hours one-way every two weeks from his hometown Chester to Spokane, Washington, to study with Margaret Saunders Ott, a Julliard-trained pianist and teacher who was chair of the piano department at Whitworth College.
 Early on, Aaberg displayed an eclectic taste in music and, along with the piano, he played drums and organ in a garage rock band that he and his brother started while in high school.
 He also played in symphonies across Montana before heading off to college.

 Aaberg's abilities later earned him a Leonard Bernstein Scholarship and Harvard National Scholarship at Harvard College, where he received a Bachelor in Arts degree in music.

 His musical career is as diverse and expansive as the Montana landscape he calls home.
 After graduating from Harvard, Aaberg later moved to San Francisco, California, to make pop and rock records.
 He played solo and in small combos in San Francisco blues clubs until joining the Elvin Bishop Group in 1973.
 He first appeared on the national scene as keyboardist with The Elvin Bishop Band.
 He toured with the band for four years and played on several of their albums.